Akselera Tech

 Default #4: Location Targeting — "Presence or Interest"

-Google's default geo-targeting setting is "Presence or Interest" — meaning your ads show to people in your target location AND people who have shown interest in your target location.
+Google's default geo-targeting is "Presence or Interest."
+That means your ads show to people in your target location AND people who have merely shown interest in it.
+Someone in another country who searched for hotels in your city?
+They could see your ad for emergency plumbing.
+They will never become a customer, but you pay for the click anyway.

-Step 4: For local service businesses, also set specific geographic targeting:
+For local service businesses, also set specific geographic targeting:

 • Enter specific cities, zip codes, or set a radius around your business